Create Online Course

 1. Is there a demand for your course?

-You can do much of this research online, by doing Google searches, scouting out Facebook Groups and online forums, and seeing if courses on this topic already exist.
-Also be sure to check out the search volume for your course topic, which you can do with a tool like Google Trends.
-If you discover that a large number of people are searching for your chosen topic and that courses on this topic already exist, it’s a good sign that there’s demand for your course.
+One of the easiest places to start is Google.
+A Google search can show you the top questions people are asking about your topic.
+If there are several pages of results, you know there is interest in that subject.
+Be sure to look beyond the first page to see what other content may be tangential to your course topic.
+Also, be sure to check out the search volume for your course topic, which you can do with a tool like Google Trends.
+If you discover that many people are searching for your chosen topic and that courses on this topic already exist, it’s a good sign that there’s demand for your course.

 2. Who is your ideal customer?